obertscheiderfhwn/RTMsim/README.md

 ## Mesh preparation

 The new simulation tool does not include mesh generation.
 A 3-node triangular shell mesh with the pre-defined regions must be generated with a meshing tool before starting the filling simulation.
-The authors used Altair HyperWorks but also free software tools such as SALOMEMECA, GMSH or NETGEN can be used.
+The authors used Altair HyperWorks but also free software tools such as SALOME-MECA, GMSH or NETGEN can be used.

 The shell mesh is created on the part's mid-surface.
 Mid-surface models are often available in composite manufacturing since computational stress analysis for thin-walled parts is performed on the part’s mid-surface too.

 The prepared shell mesh is imported via a text file where nodes, elements and element sets are described in a format similar to the NASTRAN bulk data format.
-Every line contains ten fields of eight characters each.
+Every line (except for the set definitions) contains ten fields of eight characters each.
 The first field contains the character name of the item.
 The following paragraph shows an example for such a mesh file:
 ```
 SET 1 = 1,2,3,4,5,6,
         7,8,9,10,11,12,